This Simple Beauty Secret Is More Than $50 Off at the Nordstrom Sale

-This Simple Beauty Secret Is More Than $50 Off at the Nordstrom Anniversary Sale
+This SLIP Silk Pillowcase Is More Than $50 Off at the Nordstrom Anniversary Sale

 The Nordstrom Anniversary Sale is finally open to everyone (not just Nordstrom cardholders)!
 The department store's biggest sale event has a ton of epic deals shoppers won't want to miss, including must-have beauty products such as the Slip Silk Pillowcases.